Furudtumme/Java-Practice/README.md

 4) The algorithm that writes the name of the programmer on the screen 10 times.
 5) The algorithm and flow diagram that prints odd numbers from 1 to 100.
 6) The algorithm to printing the price entered from the keyboard on the screen by adding VAT (18%).
+7) The algorithm for the program that returns the sum and average of five numbers.